KatarinaDraganovCsordas/Simple-projects-JavaScript/Forum/README.md

 * Category Tagging: Each post is tagged with its corresponding category, making it easy for users to identify the topic at a glance.
 * Avatar Display: The avatars of the posters are displayed alongside each post, providing a visual representation of the contributors.
 * Post Statistics: The project also displays additional statistics for each post, including the number of replies, views, and the time elapsed since the last activity

+## Usage
+To use this project:
+1. Ensure that you have an internet connection. :)
+2. Open the provided HTML file in a web browser.
+3. The latest posts from the FreeCodeCamp forum will be fetched and displayed on the webpage automatically.